Intersection (1994 film): Reception

-The film received poor reviews from critics, with Rotten Tomatoes holding this film with a 9% rating based on 32 reviews.
 Audiences surveyed by CinemaScore gave the film a grade "C+" on scale of A to F. It also won Sharon Stone a Golden Raspberry Award and a Stinker award for Worst Actress for her performance in the film (also for The Specialist).

 Box office

 The film opened at number 3 at the US box office on its opening weekend behind Mrs. Doubtfire and Philadelphia, and went on to gross $21.3 million in the US and Canada.
 It grossed $40 million overseas for a worldwide gross of $61.3 million against a $45 million budget.